Hidden Factors

 Design Implications

-Building on this, the next part of the project shifts from self-made tools to examining how an existing habit-tracking app supports reflection and everyday productivity.
+This led me to shift the focus of the next phase from self-made tools to evaluating how an existing habit-tracking app supports reflection and everyday productivity.

-Building on this, the next part of the project shifts from self-made tools to examining how an existing habit-tracking app supports reflection and everyday productivity.
+This led me to shift the focus of the next phase from self-made tools to evaluating how an existing habit-tracking app supports reflection and everyday productivity.

 Productivity depends on more than effort alone.
 While many habit-tracking tools focus on task completion, they often miss the context behind changes in focus and motivation.
-This phase shifts from self-made tools to using the iOS app Habit Tracker to examine how app-based tracking supports self-awareness and habit formation.
+In this phase, I shifted from self-made tools to testing the iOS app Habit Tracker to examine how app-based tracking supports self-awareness and habit formation.

-This phase explores how the Habit Tracker app supports focus and helps users notice the factors that influence productivity and wellbeing.
+How Habit Tracker supports focus and helps users notice the factors that influence productivity and wellbeing.

-This phase explores how the Habit Tracker app supports focus and helps users notice the factors that influence productivity and wellbeing.
+How Habit Tracker supports focus and helps users notice the factors that influence productivity and wellbeing.

 Can Habit Tracker help users identify what affects their productivity and support sustained focus?